hsliuustc/vllm/README.md

 We welcome and value any contributions and collaborations.
 Please check out [Contributing to vLLM](https://docs.vllm.ai/en/latest/contributing/index.html) for how to get involved.

+### Team Collaboration

+For teams working together on vLLM contributions, we've created a comprehensive [Team Collaboration Guide](TEAM_COLLABORATION.md) that covers:
+- DCO compliance and commit signing
+- Branch management strategies
+- Code review processes
+- PR coordination workflows
+- Common pitfalls to avoid

+This guide is especially useful when multiple team members are contributing to a single feature or when one person will be the final PR submitter to the main vLLM repository.

 ## Sponsors

 vLLM is a community project.
 Our compute resources for development and testing are supported by the following organizations.
 Thank you for your support!